-The relational theory of women's psychological development helps us understand what women need from our criminal justice system.
-The purpose of this paper is to explain what relational theory is and how it applies to correctional settings.
-First, we will review who female offenders are-race, class, age, offenses, and experiences of trauma and addiction.
-It's important to remember the population we are serving in order to determine what will make a difference in their lives.
-Second, we will discuss what relational theory is, and what a "growth-fostering relationship" is.
-Third, we will then begin to apply relational theory to the criminal justice system, asking, What are gender-specific services?
+The purpose of this chapter is to explain what relational theory is and how it applies to correctional settings.
+First, there is a brief profile of female offenders -their race, class, age, offenses, and experiences of trauma and addiction.
+It's important to remember the population we are serving in order to determine how we can make a difference in their lives.
+Second, relational theory is discussed, as well as what constitutes a "growth-fostering relationship."
+Third, relational theory is applied to the criminal justice system and begins to address the following questions: What are gender-specific services?
 What does relational theory tell us about the childhood and adult experiences of female offenders?
+The role of motherhood?
+The issues of re-entry?
 And, what does relational theory tell us about corrections on a systemic level?
-Fourth, because many female offenders have histories of addiction and trauma, we will look at theories of addiction and trauma in light of relational theory to see how best to treat women and girls with these issues.
+Fourth, because many female offenders have histories of addiction and trauma, theories of addiction and trauma are viewed in light of relational theory to see how best to treat women and girls with these issues.
+And finally, several specific treatment curricula are presented that are based on relational theory.